 Before understanding this topic, you have to understand cell reference in a formula.
 Say I have a formula like this ‘=B3*C3+D3’.
 In this formula there are three cell references, they are B3, C3, and D3.
-Every reference in a formula links with a cell in excel worksheet.
+Every reference in a formula links with a cell in an excel worksheet.
 In other words, every cell has a unique reference.
 B3 can link to only one cell in the worksheet.

 You can use the cell reference of one worksheet with another worksheet.
 Say you have two worksheets in your excel workbook, they are ‘Menu Order’ and ‘Total Cost’.
-You want to use the value of cell F15 in ‘Menu Order’ worksheet in a cell of ‘Total Cost’ worksheet.
-To do this, you will use first the worksheet name in the formula, then add an exclamation sign (!) and at the end use the cell reference.
+You want to use the value of cell F15 in the ‘Menu Order’ worksheet in a cell of the ‘Total Cost’ worksheet.
+To do this, you will use first the worksheet name in the formula, then add an exclamation sign (!), and at the end use the cell reference.
 Our formula will be like this = ‘Menu Order’!F15.

 NOTE: If a worksheet name contains space, then you have to use single quotation marks(”) around the name, otherwise use the name direct in the formula.

 Using cell references with multiple worksheets in Excel

 Using a real-time example, we shall make clear to you how to use cell references with multiple worksheets.